• Skip to main content

 • Dahlberg Diver: The Dahlberg Diver is a popular choice for pike.
 It has a large, buoyant head that pushes water and creates a lot of noise when retrieved.
 The rabbit strip tail gives it a lifelike swimming action.

 • Color Selection: The color of your pike fly can be crucial.
-Pike are known to be attracted to bright and flashy colors, so consider using flies with chartreuse, orange, yellow, or red in their patterns.
+Pike are known to be attracted to bright and flashy colors, so consider using flies with chartreuse, orange, black, or red.
 However, it’s also a good idea to have a variety of colors in your fly box to match different water and light conditions.

 • Retrieval Techniques: Experiment with your retrieval techniques.
-Pike can be triggered by different actions, so try steady retrieves, jerky retrieves, and pauses to see what works best on a given day.
+Pike can be triggered by different actions, so try steady retrieves, jerky strips, and pauses to see what works best on a given day.

 The Thrill of the Fly Fishing for Northern Pike